This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 Mobility Issues by Type of Cerebral Palsy

-The most common type of cerebral palsy is spastic, which is characterized by overly toned muscles and spastic, jerky movements.
+The most common type of cerebral palsy is spastic, characterized by overly toned muscles and spastic, jerky movements.
 Tight, stiff, overly toned muscles make controlling movements difficult.
 If it affects the muscles of the lower body, this type of cerebral palsy also makes walking difficult and causes a jerky, awkward gait.

 Ataxic cerebral palsy causes shaky movements and difficulty balancing.
-When walking, a person with this type of cerebral palsy may need to spread the feet out wide to maintain balance.
+When walking, a person with this type of cerebral palsy may need to spread the feet wide to maintain balance.
 How mobility is affected also depends on which muscle groups are most affected and how severely.
 With symptoms mainly in the legs, mobility becomes more of an issue.